RunestoneInteractive/webfundamentals/_sources/Javascript/jsquiz.rst

 For the following question, you may use the textbook or your notes.
 You may not google other references.
 You have 30 minutes to complete this and you may test it as many times as you need to.

 1. Given the following HTML Add a button with a callback function that changes the ``h1`` from "Hello World" to "So Long CS130"  When you change the message you should also arrange it so the color of the text turns blue.
-Your final page should still have a button.
+The rest of your page should remain unchanged.

 .. actex:: jsquiz_1
    :language: html